mturk/svcbatch/README.md

 ```

-User can use `sc.exe control [service name] 234` to initiate
+Users can use `sc.exe control [service name] 234` to initiate a
 log rotation at any time while the service is running.
 Note that **234** is our custom service control code.

 ## Command Line Options

-SvcBatch command line options allow user to customize
+SvcBatch command line options allow users to customize
 service deployments.
 Options are case insensitive and both `-` and `/` can be
 used as switches.
-This means that `/o /O -o and -O` can be used for the same option..
+This means that `/b /B -b and -B` can be used for the same option..

 After handling switches SvcBatch will use the last argument
-as batch file to execute.
+as the batch file to execute.

 Command line options are defined at service install time, so
 make sure to get familiar with `sc.exe` utility.